/research

 Venues & recognition

-IEEE ICAIC 2026 (Houston) — two papers accepted
+IEEE ICAIC 2026 (Houston) — invited presenter; only high school presenter

-Domain-shift protocol and Enhanced Model Paradox; quad-stream deepfake detection.
+Two papers accepted: domain-shift protocol and Enhanced Model Paradox; quad-stream deepfake detection.
 Both patent pending.
+IEEE conference attended by industry experts, graduate students, PhD researchers, and academic professionals.

-MIT IEEE URTC 2025 — GAN-based satellite deepfake detection (IEEE Xplore forthcoming)
+MIT IEEE URTC 2025 — first author, GAN-based satellite deepfake detection

 Patents — 2 pending; Davidson Fellowship — submitted, pending